 - Limiting meals at unfamiliar restaurants

-- Only bringing into the home small quantities of foods on which you have binged
+- Only bring into the home small quantities of foods on which you have binged

 - Having a support person you can call